Columbia (1850 sidewheeler): First trip upriver

 Columbia began its first trip up the Columbia on the morning of July 3, 1850, with James Frost acting as captain.
 No one on board knew where the channel was, and the steamer's progress was slow.
 To act as pilots, Frost hired two young people of the Coast Salish who had been fishing on the river.
 By the end of the first day, they had travelled fifty miles, and Frost, not wanting to risk the vessel in the dark, tied up to the riverbank.
 The next morning, July 4, 1850, the steamer cast off again and proceeded upstream, arriving at Portland, Oregon (then only a small settlement) at 3:00 p.m.
-After staying at Portland for abouttwo hours, Columbia then proceeded on to Oregon City, arriving there at 8:00 p.m., where there was a celebration of the vessel's arrival.
+After staying at Portland for about two hours, Columbia then proceeded on to Oregon City, arriving there at 8:00 p.m., where there was a celebration of the vessel's arrival.
 It had taken 26 hours to make the trip.